prabik98/go-Competitive-Programmer/README.md

 # go-SmartCoder
-Solve any Easy, Medium, Hard, any type of problems on LeetCode, Coding Sites.
+Solve any Easy, Medium, Hard, any type of problems on Coding Sites.
 Just copy the text of Question and paste in the input and get the solution.